agsb/jelly/README.md

 Jelly is not a common cpu.

-There is no general registers, just 3-state latches to keep the data bus safe.
+- There is no general registers, just 3-state latches to keep the data bus safe.

-There is no arithmetic logical unit (ALU), just a memory with a table of unary "math" results for clear, increment, decrement and copy a byte.
+- There is no arithmetic logical unit (ALU), just a memory with a table of unary "math" results for clear, increment, decrement and copy a byte.

-There is no comparator, just a flag for when a byte is zero or not.
+- There is no comparator, just a flag for when a byte is zero or not.

-There is no memory address, just tapes that moves forward or backward.
+- Uses Havard architeture, with code and data in diferent tapes.

-Uses Havard architeture, with code and data in diferent tapes.
+- There is no memory address, just tapes that moves forward or backward.

-The standart input and output are instant devices and not tapes.
+- The standart input and output are instant devices and not tapes.

 And Jelly executes a esoteric language.